How to Improve Online Shopping App Design for Better UX | Agente

 Source: Agente case study

 A retail app UX design is an excellent tool to engage customers and increase ROI.
 What’s more seamless UX flow gives an e-commerce application a competitive edge and helps to build a solid reputation.
 However, it’s not easy to achieve.
-The mobile device screen gives no room for mistake, that’s why you need to check every tiny detail regarding its contribution to the superb user experience.
+The mobile device screen gives no room for mistakes, that’s why you need to check every tiny detail regarding its contribution to the superb user experience.